steinzi/steinzi/README.md

 ### Hi there 👋

+Hey Future Steinzi, you used NMP to handle the deployment etc.
+- love Past Steinzi

 <!--
 **steinzi/steinzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.